Optimal Placement of Distributed Energy Storage in Power Networks: Partial results on specific network topologies

 \subsection{Single Generator Single Load Network}

-Consider the single generator single load network shown in Figure \ref{fig:SGSL}.
-Generator at bus 1 is connected to a load (or demand) at bus 2 using a single line, i.e., $\mathcal{K} = \mathcal{N}_G = \{1\}$ and $\mathcal{N}_D = \{2\}$.
 For this network, placing all the available storage resources at the load bus is always optimal.
 This is an immediate consequence of Theorem \ref{thm:main}.
-In this section, for any fixed demand profile $d_2(t),t \in [T]$ of the load bus, we analyze the behavior of the optimal cost of production as a function of the generation capacity $\overline{g}_1$, the line flow capacity $f_{12}$ and the available storage budget $h$; in particular, let the parameterized storage placement problem be $P(\gc, f_{12}, h)$ and its optimal cost be $p_* (\gc, f_{12}, h)$.
+Now, for any fixed demand profile $d_2(t),t \in [T]$ at the load bus, we analyze the behavior of the optimal cost of production as a function of the generation capacity $\overline{g}_1$, the line flow capacity $f_{12}$ and the available storage budget $h$.
+Through this analysis, we hope to gain insights on marginal savings in terms of generation cost with additional investments in storage capacity, line capacity and storage budget.
+Let the parameterized storage placement problem be $P(\gc, f_{12}, h)$ and its optimal cost be $p_* (\gc, f_{12}, h)$.
 Similarly define, $\Pi^{\{1\}}(\gc, f_{12}, h)$ and $\pi^{\{1\}}_*(\gc, f_{12}, h)$.
+Then the optimal costs satisfy the following: